ietf-wg-sidrops/charter/sidrops-charter-02.md

 ## SIDROps Charter

-The global deployment of SIDR, consisting of Resource Public Key Infrastructure (RPKI), Origin Validation of BGP announcements, and BGPSEC, is underway, creating an Internet Routing System consisting of SIDR-aware and non-SIDR-aware networks.
+The global deployment of SIDR, consisting of Resource Public Key Infrastructure (RPKI), Origin Validation of BGP announcements, and BGPsec, is still underway, creating an Internet Routing System consisting of SIDR-aware and non-SIDR-aware networks.
 This deployment must be properly handled to avoid the division of the Internet into separate networks.
 SIDR Operations Working Group (SIDROPS) is responsible for